elastisim/elastisim.github.io/workload/performance-models.md

 # Performance models

-Performance models (i.e., human-readable mathematical functions) are a crucial feature of ElastiSim, enabling malleable (and moldable) workloads.
+Performance models (i.e., human-readable mathematical functions) are a crucial feature of ElastiSim, enabling elastic workloads.
 All tasks (see [Task types](/workload/task-types)) implicitly support performance models to specify either the load simulated on the platform or the number of iterations.

 The simulation engine evaluates performance models on each (re)configuration to a single number.
 In combination with variables representing the number of assigned resources, performance models are a powerful feature to describe adaptive workloads.
 ElastiSim supports the following variables in performance models for tasks: